garcia-nacho/garcia-nacho.github.io/_posts/CartPole-Under-the-Hood.md

 ### Introduction.
-In [my last post](https://garcia-nacho.github.io/AI-in-R/) I was explaining how to use AI to solve the [CartPole environment](https://gym.openai.com/envs/CartPole-v0/) by testing sets of 10 radom values as weights of a very simple neural network.
-In this post we are going to investigate a bit more on what is going on during these processes.
+In [my last post](https://garcia-nacho.github.io/AI-in-R/) I was showing how to use AI to solve the [CartPole environment](https://gym.openai.com/envs/CartPole-v0/) by assigning and testing sets of 10 random values as weights of a very simple neural network.
+In this post, we are going to investigate a bit more on what is going on during these processes.
-In machine learning the weights are the internal parameters that are used to transform the input values into the prediction.
-Usually they are randomly initiated and tuned during the training process so the predictions are more and more accurated.
-In our neural network we don't really tune them, we randomly asign values to the weigths and check the performance of the agent.
-This strategy only works if the space of working weights is big enought, so it is very likely that we can find them just by chance.
+In machine learning, the weights are the internal parameters that are used to transform the input values into the predictions.
+The weights are usually initiated in a random manner and tuned during the training process so the predictions are more and more accurate.
+We can say that the training process is indeed the adjustment of the weights of the model.
+In our neural network, we don't really tune them, we randomly assign values to the weights and check the performance of the agent.
+This strategy only works if the space of working weights is big enough, so it is very likely that we can find them just by chance.

-, during the training process the weights are modified to optimize the output

 ### Distribution of valid sets of weights.
-In neural networks the weights are the internal parameters of the

-In the previous post I showed that random search of weights is strong enough to solve the enviroment in a few rounds; indeed, the first time that I run the agent, the script was able to find a set of weights that
+In [our model](https://github.com/garcia-nacho/ArtificialIntelligence/blob/master/ExplorationRandomSearchNN.R) the chance of getting a working model is that high that the first time that I run the model I obtained a valid model able to solve the enviroment after 3 rounds.
+However, how likely is to find a valid set of weights?
+To answer this question I modified the script to it doesn't break when the solved condition is acchieve

 ### Neural network vs linear model.
 In my last post I mentioned that the CartPole environment could be solved finding the weights (and the intercept) of a linear model such like this: